dustinlyons/nixos-config/README.md

 ```

 ## Compatibility and Testing
-This configuration has been tested on the following platforms:
+This configuration has been tested and confirmed working on the following platforms:
-- M1 Macbook
+- M1 Macbook Pro/Air
 - Bare metal x86_64 PC
-- VMWare on MacOS
+- NixOS inside VMWare on MacOS
+- MacOS Sonoma inside Parallels on MacOS

 ## Contributing
 Interested in contributing to this project?
 Here's how you can help: